-As the United States of America celebrates its 244th birthday, we finally take a look at the whole “how dare you say America” controversy.
+As the United States of America celebrates another birthday, we take a look at the whole “how dare you say America” controversy.

-“Happy 4th of July to all my American brothers and sisters in Costa Rica” said first-time poster Derrick Botana today on the Expatriates in Costa Rica Facebook group, as more experienced members held their breaths and waited for the hysteria to ensue.
+“Happy 4th of July to all my American brothers and sisters in Costa Rica” said a poster on one of the Costa Rica expat Facebook groups, as more experienced members held their breaths and waited for the hysteria to ensue.

-And like every year, of course it did.
-In Costa Rica’s expat Facebook groups, there’s no end to the virtue-signaling morons who choose to be offended on someone else’s behalf about the use of the word “America.”
+And, of course, it did.
+In Costa Rica’s expat Facebook groups, there’s no end to the virtue-signalers who choose to be offended on someone else’s behalf about the use of the word “America.”
 This nonsense has been going on forever.

 There’s a school of thought in Latin America that using the word “America” to describe the “United States of America” is wrong.

 It comes from a sense of anti-Americanism that pervades in this part of the world.
 The feeling is that saying the word “America” to describe one country in the Americas somehow lessens the value of all the other countries and implies that they’re not American.
 It’s ludicrous and comes from a deep sense of insecurity.